 The most common cause of valvular heart disease is rheumatic fever, which often follows an infection with streptococcus.
 This is where the natural antibodies produced by the body to fight the infection start attacking parts of the body, including the heart valves.

 Other causes include:

-- Congenital heart disease (being born with faulty valve(s)
+- congenital heart disease – being born with one or more faulty valves

 The symptoms of valvular heart disease depend on which valve has been affected and the extent to which it has narrowed or is leaking.
 Minor valvular damage may cause no visible symptoms.

 - heart palpitations

 In order to diagnose valvular heart disease, a range of tests may be used: